Credit Card Acceptance Overview

 What if I only have an occasional need for credit card processing?

 For departments with an occasional need to accept credit cards, but don't have enough to justify investing in hardware or licensing costs ongoing, there is still an option.
-For activities, events, or a conference held only one time, yearly, or with a limited sales amount, it may be in the department's best interest to leverage USU's Credit Card Rental Program located in the USU Card Office instead of purchasing equipment and becoming a Merchant.
+For activities, events, or conferences held only one time, yearly, or with a limited sales amount, it may be in the department's best interest to leverage USU's Credit Card Rental Program located in the USU Card Office instead of purchasing equipment and becoming a Merchant.

 Visit the USU's Credit Card Rental Program webpage to learn more about this program and to reserve a credit card device.